If you manage or own a business, you undoubtedly have a website; and if you have a website, you more than likely are using Google Analytics.

 - Bounce Rate

-Bounce Rate measures the percentage of visitors who leave the site after viewing one page.
+- Bounce Rate is an important metric that measures the percentage of visitors who leave the site after viewing one page.
 A high bounce rate is not necessarily bad, especially if your goal is to have your visitors find information and make a decision on one page.
 However, if you’re looking to get visitors to view content and purchase products, working to reduce your bounce rate becomes important.

 Acquisition: How are we getting our customers?

-The acquisition section focuses on how visitors get to your website, whether from search (paid or organic), from social media, from other advertising efforts, or directly from their browsers.
+The acquisition section focuses on how visitors get to your website, whether from organic search engine result, Google AdWords, social media, or directly from their browsers.
 This section is the most important because it helps you figure how to get the right customers to your content, products, or services most efficiently.

 - Source / Medium

-This report breakout sorts your website’s visitors by property and channel simultaneously – it’s a quick and easy way to see how much paid and organic traffic is coming from Google, Bing, Facebook, and other sites.
+- This report breakout sorts your website’s visitors by property and channel simultaneously – it’s a quick and easy way to see how much ad campaigns and organic traffic is coming from Google, Bing, Facebook, and other sites.

-- Search Console (This reporting requires additional setup)
+- Search Console Website KPIs (This reporting requires additional setup)